menu

 Carey is a tiny city located in the state of Idaho.
 With a population of 688 people and just one neighborhood, Carey is the 107th largest community in Idaho.

-Carey is a blue-collar town, with 55.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Carey, you'll notice that it is more blue-collar than most other communities in America.
+55.27% of Carey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Carey is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Carey who work in office and administrative support (9.28%), maintenance occupations (7.59%), and management occupations (5.70%).

-The percentage of adults in Carey who are college-educated is close to the national average for all communities of 21.84%: 19.20% of the adults in Carey have a bachelor's degree or advanced degree.
+In terms of college education, Carey is nearly on par with the US average for all cities of 21.84%: 19.20% of adults 25 and older in Carey have a bachelor's degree or advanced degree.

 The per capita income in Carey in 2022 was $22,118, which is low income relative to Idaho and the nation.
 This equates to an annual income of $88,472 for a family of four.
 However, Carey contains both very wealthy and poor people as well.